Thewbi/tiger/chap4/README.md

 ## Error:  unknown type name 'A_dec'

 You have added a new field to the union.
-No bison complains that it does not know the type!
+Now bison complains that it does not know the type!

 As stated here: https://stackoverflow.com/questions/40028904/yacc-union-on-struct-type